WASdev/sample.microservices.security.jwt/README.md

 # Microservices Security Revisited.

+NOTE: This is the bluemix-sso branch, it will only run in Bluemix as CF, running locally via docker is possible, but not covered.

 This project is the logical successor to the "Signed JWT" parts of [https://github.com/WASdev/sample.microservices.security]

 This version shifts the build to maven, uses new Liberty APIs for OIDC and JWT, introduces a Spring version of the RP and RS,